- Posted by

 - Emergency, Lockdown

-The reasons for this may vary widely; limitations caused by infrastructure, and a requirement for a high degree of public access are two key factors that can hamper planning.
-Gaining explicit management support to practice realistic drills may also be difficult, and adequate resourcing may not be available to address the most critical needs.
+The reasons for this may vary widely; limitations caused by infrastructure, and a requirement for a high degree of public access are two key factors that can hamper emergency planning.
+Gaining explicit management support to practice realistic drills may also be difficult, and adequate resourcing may not be available to address the most critical security needs.

 Those that have seen an example of what might be regarded as a best-practice lockdown regime are in the minority.
-Indeed, many businesses are still in the early process of considering how to adjust their ‘AS 3745-2010 Planning for emergencies in facilities’ style plans to account for such a regime in a procedural sense.
-This is exacerbated by volunteer-staffed Emergency Control Organisations (ECOs), the potential for key person/coordinator absence, and an unwillingness for management to address the nature of the threat directly with staff.
+Indeed, many businesses are still in the early process of considering how to adjust their ‘AS 3745-2010 Planning for emergencies in facilities’ style contingency plans to account for such a regime in a procedural sense.
+This is exacerbated by volunteer-staffed Emergency Control Organisations (ECOs), the potential for key person/coordinator absence, and an unwillingness for management to address the nature of the security threat directly with staff.

 The ANZCTC ‘Active Armed Offender Guidelines for Crowded Places’ offer a helpful, albeit limited ‘Escape, Hide, Tell’ approach to personal protection, and other international jurisdictions also offer approaches based loosely on the ‘run, hide, fight’ concept.
 Much expertise will have gone into developing this simplistic approach, and it carries a lot of merit; a simple message is key in a confused situation.

-The onus must then fall to those that operate facilities to take this to the next logical degree, rather than assuming an ‘everyone for themselves’ doctrine, should the worst occur.
+The onus must then fall to those that operate facilities to take this to the next logical degree, rather than assuming an ‘everyone for themselves’ threat response doctrine, should the worst occur.
 People should be entitled to expect to have places/routes to escape to/through, or have been instructed on locations to hide, prior to such an event occurring.
 It is after all a reasonably foreseeable, if not a frequently realised, security risk.

-The absence of advanced planning may be somewhat explained by dismissiveness within segments of the Australian community for the potential for an active shooter incident to occur (due to the lack of a significant history of such events here).
+The absence of advanced risk planning may be somewhat explained by dismissiveness within segments of the Australian community for the potential for an active shooter incident to occur (due to the lack of a significant history of such events here).
 It can thus be a difficult task to directly engage and educate workers on the subject.

 This is not the case in some other countries.
 In Israel, as an obvious example, and “…because of nearly universal military training and the prevalence of firearms, many if not most terrorist attacks are stopped by civilians .”
 This is sadly assumed to reflect Israeli culture in the current day world, one which is underpinned by a shared history of violent acts within its communities.